-How much does it cost?
+5.1.6 How much does it cost?

-The Rules stipulates a variable fee payable by a bank draft calculated on the basis of damages claimed by way of compensation.
+The Rules stipulates a variable fee payable by a bank draft calculated on the basis of damages claimed by way of compensation

-a) Upto Rs.
-10,000 10% ad valorem rounded off to nearest next hundred b) From 10001 to Rs.50000 Rs.
-1000 plus 5% of the amount exceeding Rs.10,000 rounded off to nearest next hundred c) From Rs.50001 to Rs.100000 Rs.
-3000/- plus 4% of the amount exceeding Rs.
-50,000 rounded off to nearest next hundred d) More than Rs.
-100000 Rs.5000/- plus 2% of the amount exceeding Rs.
-100,000 rounded off to nearest next hundred
+a) Upto Rs.10,000 10% ad valorem rounded of to nearest next hundred

+b) From 10001 to Rs.
+1000 plus 5% of the amount

+Rs.50000 exceeding Rs.10,000 rounded of to

+nearest next hundred

+c) From Rs.50001 to Rs.
+3000/- plus 4% of the amount

+Rs.100000 exceeding Rs.
+50,000 rounded of to

+nearest next hundred

+d) More than Rs.
+100000 Rs.5000/- plus 2% of the amount

+exceeding Rs.
+100,000 rounded of to

+nearest next hundred

-Appeals to the Cyber Appellate Tribunal and the High Court
+5.1.7 Appeals to the Cyber Appellate Tribunal and the High Court

-The Act provides for the constitution of a cyber appellate tribunal to hear appeals from cases decided by the adjudicating officer.
+The Act provides for the constitution of a Cyber Appellate Tribunal to hear appeals from cases decided by the adjudicating officer.

-Within 25 days of the copy of the decision being made available by the adjudicating officer, the aggrieved party may file an appeal before the cyber appellate tribunal.
+Within twenty five days of the copy of the decision being made available by the adjudicating officer, the aggrieved party may file an appeal before the Cyber Appellate Tribunal.

-Section 57 provides that the appeal filed before the cyber appellate tribunal shall be dealt with by it as expeditiously as possible and endeavor shall be made by it to dispose of the appeal finally within six months from the date of receipt of the appeal.
-Section 62 gives the right of appeal to a high court to any person aggrieved by any decision or order of the cyber appellate tribunal on any question of fact or law arising out of such order.
-Such an appeal must be filed within 60 days from the date of communication of the decision or order of the cyber appellate tribunal.
+Section 57 provides that the appeal filed before the Cyber Appellate Tribunal shall be dealt with by it as expeditiously as possible and endeavour shall be made by it to dispose of the appeal finally within six months from the date of receipt of the appeal.

+Section 62 gives the right of appeal to a High Court to any person aggrieved by any decision or order of the Cyber Appellate Tribunal on any question of fact or law arising out of such order.
+Such an appeal must be filed within sixty days from the date of communication of the decision or order of the Cyber Appellate Tribunal

-Can contraventions be compounded (compromised) with the offender?
+5.1.8 Can contraventions be compounded (compromised) with the offender?

 Except in the case of repeat offenders, contraventions may be compromised by the adjudicating officer or between the parties either before or after institution of the suit.
-Where any contravention has been compounded the IT Act provides that "no proceeding or further proceeding, as the case may be, shall be taken against the person guilty of such contravention in respect of the contravention so compounded"[65].
+Where any contravention has been compounded the IT Act provides that "no proceeding or further proceeding, as the case may be, shall be taken against the person guilty of such contravention in respect of the contravention so compounded"65.

-Criminal Penalties
+5.2 Criminal Penalties

 The process described above applies to "contraventions" under Chapter IX of the Act.
-In addition to being liable to pay compensation, in the cases falling under section 43, such offenders may also be liable for criminal penalties such as imprisonment and fines [66].
-This sub-section of this paper deals with the procedure to be followed with respect to the criminal offences set out under Chapter XI of the Act (for example, see sections 2.2 to 2.5 above).
+In addition to being liable to pay compensation, in the cases falling under Section 43, such offenders may also be liable for criminal penalties such as imprisonment and fines.66 This sub-section of this paper deals with the procedure to be followed with respect to the criminal offences set out under Chapter XI of the Act (eg. See Sections 2.2 to 2.5 above)